Dentistry

 Even if your pet appears to have clean teeth, it should still see a veterinarian for occasional cleanings throughout its life cycle.
 Microscopic bacteria can always be building and encouraging plaque to cling.

-In addition to dental treatment, Orchard Road Animal Hospital animal dentistry can assist you with oral-care advice, techniques, and diet recommendations for your pet.
+In addition to dental treatment, Orchard Road Animal Hospital dentistry can assist you with oral-care advice, techniques, and diet recommendations for your pet.

 Catching dental problems in the early stages can greatly help your pet in the long run.
 Contact our practice right away if your pet experiences any of the following: